 L.R.
 Wilson Best Student Paper Award

-Named for Leonard R. Wilson, University of Oklahoma, a pioneer in the field of palynology who published over 200 scientific papers effectively demonstrating the relationships of plants to sediments and rocks through time.
-He actively advanced the idea that plant microfossils could become a powerful biostratigraphic tool.
-Wilson was the first scientist to perceive the common uses of palynology in oil exploration.
-He served as a consultant to 17 major and independent oil companies during his career.
+Named after Leonard R. Wilson, University of Oklahoma, a pioneer in the field of palynology who published over 200 scientific papers effectively demonstrating the relationships of plants to sediments and rocks through time.
+Wilson was the first scientist to perceive the common uses of palynology in oil exploration and actively advanced the idea that plant microfossils could become a powerful biostratigraphic tool.

-This award is given to student presenters at the AASP annual meeting.
+This award is given to student presenters at The Palynological Society’s annual meeting.
 Evaluation criteria include audibility, clarity, audience engagement, and pacing of the speaker, with emphasis placed on a clear statement of the problem, methods, and conclusions of the research.
-The award recipient will be selected by the Award committee, and the prize includes a certificate, $250 cash prize, and two years membership in AASP.
+The award recipient will be selected by the Awards Committee, and the prize includes a certificate, $250 cash prize, and a two-year membership in AASP-The Palynological Society.

 Vaughn Bryant Best Poster Award

-Named for Vaughn Bryant (Texas A&M University), a world-renowned palynologist, prolific author, respected teacher, and long-time leader and member of AASP.
-His career spanned longer than 50 years, and he is widely recognized as the leading expert in forensic palynology and melissopalynology in the United States.
-Dr. Bryant published over 130 articles and book chapters, as well as co-authored two AASP Contribution Series and an AASP book.
-He received the Medal for Scientific Excellence (2016), Medal for Excellence in Education (2013), Honorary Membership (2005), and the Distinguished Service Award (1999) from AASP throughout the course of his career.
+Named after Vaughn Bryant (Texas A&M University), a world-renowned palynologist, respected teacher, and long-time leader and member of The Palynological Society.
+He is widely recognized as the leading expert in forensic palynology and melissopalynology in the US.
+Bryant published over 130 articles and book chapters and co-authored two AASP Contributions Series and an AASP-TPS book.
+He received the Distinguished Service Award (1999), Honorary Membership (2005), the Medal for Excellence in Education (2013), and the Medal for Scientific Excellence (2016) from The Palynological Society in recognition of his contributions throughout the course of his more than 50 year-long career.